ZapDos7/design-patterns-examples/README.md

 ### Exercise 1
 We have the class `Bedroom` containing 8 fields and the `Architect` class which manages the `main` class which creates `Bedroom` objects.
 Use the Builder Pattern in order to add flexibility to the app.

+Solution:

+a.
+[Simple] We create the `BedroomBuilder` class which contains setters for all `Bedroom` fields & the `createBedroom` method.
+The architect class now uses this builder's setters in order to specify whichever field we wish to set, and the rest are left with the default value (null).
+If this is not desirable, we may add a default value to the fields.
+I have added the logging in the main app & the `toString()` method for `Bedroom` in order to verify the results.

+b.
+[Complete] We expand the functionality of the app by adding the ability to create more types of rooms

+c.
+[Complex]

 ## Pattern 2: The Singleton Pattern

 ## Pattern 3: The Prototype Pattern